US spy leaks: How intelligence is gathered

 GCHQ declined to comment on the claims but said its compliance with the law was "scrupulous".

-In October, the Italian weekly L'Espresso published claims that GCHQ and the NSA had targeted three undersea cables with terminals in Italy, intercepting commercial and military data.
+In June 2013, Italian weekly L'Espresso published claims that GCHQ and the NSA had targeted three undersea cables with terminals in Italy, intercepting commercial and military data.

 The three cables in Sicily were named as SeaMeWe3, SeaMeWe4 and Flag Europe-Asia.